ccarpenter04/BSLI/README.md

-# Bytecode-Source-Language-Identifier
+## BSLI
-A small set of classes that can be used to identify the language that bytecode was compiled from.
+A small set of classes that can be used to identify the jvm language that bytecode was compiled from.